Kuldeep7k/WeatherApp/README.md

-# WeatherApp using Jetpack Compose and OpenWeatherMap API
+# WeatherApp using Kotlin, Jetpack Compose and OpenWeatherMap API

 This is a simple WeatherApp built with Kotlin, Jetpack Compose, and Retrofit, utilizing the OpenWeatherMap API to fetch real-time weather data.